rbndelrio/baseline/README.md

 For vendor libraries, use `bundle` task.
 If the libraries aren't minified, use the `mindep` task.

 The `images` task utilizes the OS X-only [ImageOptim](https://imageoptim.com/) and [ImageAlpha](https://pngmini.com/) to maximize lossless compression ([benchmarks](http://jamiemason.github.io/ImageOptim-CLI/)).
 JPEGs should be processed through JPEGmini manually unless you want to modify gulp-imageoptim yourself.

-Getting sourcemaps working is a lost cause right now.
-Feel free to integrate and PR it!

 URLs
 ----